TomasVotruba/tomasvotruba.com/resources/posts/2019/2019-12-09-how-to-get-rid-of-technical-debt-or-what-we-would-have-done-differently-2-years-ago.md

 ### How to Apply?

-This one requires lof ot manual configuration tweaking of [Rector](https://github.com/rectorphp/rector) rules, but you can run basic migration with following set:
+This one requires lof of manual configuration tweaking of [Rector](https://github.com/rectorphp/rector) rules, but you can run basic migration with following set:

 ```php
 use Rector\Autodiscovery\Rector\FileSystem\MoveServicesBySuffixToDirectoryRector;